-Where a dyslexic candidate requires special accommodations, they will need to be in examined in a separate room from other candidates.
+Where a dyslexic candidate requires Access Arrangements, they may need to be in examined in a separate room from other candidates.

-Candidates with extra time only should also be examined in a separate room.
-This could accommodate others requiring extra time, but should not include candidates requiring a reader or use of a computer.
+Candidates with extra time only may also be examined in a separate room.
+This could accommodate others requiring extra time, but ideally should not include candidates requiring a reader, a scribe, or those using a word processor.

 Many people with dyslexia find it difficult to screen out background noise and visual disturbance, which can impact on concentration.
 Once concentration is disturbed, it can be very hard to get back on track.